A question often asked: Is Uganda safe to visit in 2023?

 Uganda, Africa, and the | West are oceans apart on this cultural issue.
 In Uganda, it is during Gay Pride month that on June 3, Marty’s Day is a solemn day where the lives of 45 martyrs are held up as an example.
 Many of these Martyrs refused to renounce their faith and give in to the sexual advances of Kabaka Mwanga.

-LGBTQI+ vistos continue to travel here for primate trekking while keeping a low profile.
+LGBTQI+ visitors continue to travel here for primate trekking while keeping a low profile.
 One can soon expect a statement from the Uganda Tourism Board regarding LGBTQI+ travelers.
 Uganda remains one of Africa’s friendliest, most welcoming, and hospitable countries, accepting visitors culturally different from themselves.
 Read more here.

 Is Uganda safe for Tourists?
-Is Uganda safe to visit in 2023?
+Is Uganda safe to visit in 2024?
+Uganda Tourism Police and other security measures for Visitors:

 Visitors and Tourists to Uganda are respected and seen as a source of income for the country, and every effort is taken to protect them.
-Not only is there the Police Army, but also the Tourism Police monitors regular tourist spots.
+Not only is there the Police Army, but the Tourism Police also monitors regular tourist spots.

 On top of that, you have the Uganda Wildlife Authority Rangers in Game Parks and Wildlife Reserves.
 Both Ugandans and visitors very much respect them.
 They are also armed, and one of their tasks is to protect visitors.